 12. Stitch or lace a stuffed object or animal using paper or cloth.
 Hole punch around the perimeter, then stitch with yarn using an embroidery needle.
 These are wonderful mindfulness activities on their own.
 A bonus is that they connect with open thumb web space practice and visual-motor integration.

 13. Tie macramé knots.
 Capitalize on this trend while practicing fine motor skills.

 15. Weave with paper, ribbon, yarn, or scrap fabric.
-This PRO Pack has excellent ideas on how to introduce weaving.
+The Basic Weaving Techniques Pack in PRO Learning has excellent ideas on how to introduce weaving.

 Scissors deserve a category of their own due to the number of skills developed when learning to use them.
 From perfecting their grasp to holding them with correct body posture, scissor use supports bilateral coordination and visual motor integration.